jimpames/tricorder/README.md

 you can get the entire up to date project from the release now, or use the zip in the repo and then the recommended latest apk

+- this release has tricorder-to-tricorder interlink, see the user guide.
+-

 https://github.com/jimpames/tricorder/releases/download/rent-a-hal-AI-for-android-v-0-9-beta/project-tricorder-0.4.1.zip****

 <img width="1512" height="2016" alt="IMG_5325" src="https://github.com/user-attachments/assets/52a294b8-0483-47bf-a845-8fcf753b4407" />